CELEBRITY ENCOUNTERS

 giving him a better final grade in the course, although his

-class participation and performance did not, in my opinion,
+class participation and performance did not, in my recollection,

 improve.